-Shares or securities in a trading company of which the vendor is an officer or employee who holds at least 5% of the ordinary share capital, and that holding gives him at least 5% of the voting rights in the company; or
+Shares or securities in a trading company of which the vendor is an officer or employee who:

-- The relief will be due provided the asset has been held for a period of at least 2 years ending with the date of disposal.
+The relief will be due provided the asset has been held for a period of at least 2 years ending with the date of disposal.
 For disposals before 6 April 2019 the holding period was 1 year.

 John, a higher rate taxpayer, is an employee and 10% shareholder of a trading company.
-He acquired his 10% shareholding in the company in May 1990 at a cost of £100,000.
-He sold his shares in September 2014 for £8,000,000.
-He has other gains which use up his annual exemption, and has not used any part of his Entrepreneurs’ Relief lifetime allowance.
+He acquired his 10% shareholding in the company in May 1995 at a cost of £100,000.
+He sells his shares in September 2021 for £8,000,000.
+He has other gains which use up his annual exemption and has not used any part of his BADR lifetime allowance.
 His CGT liability on the shares is calculated as follows:

 |Deduct: Original Cost||100,000|

-- Throughout the period of 2 years immediately preceding the disposal of the business assets, or the cessation of the business, the assets are used for the purposes of the business.
+Throughout the period of 2 years immediately preceding the disposal of the business assets, or the cessation of the business, the assets are used for the purposes of the business.
 In line with the other changes outlined above, this period was extended to 2 years with effect from 6 April 2019.

-Where commercial property owned by a shareholder is disposed of as part of a material disposal of the individual’s shareholding, Entrepreneurs’ Relief is not available if a commercial rent is paid for the use of the premises.
+Where commercial property owned by a shareholder is disposed of as part of a material disposal of the individual’s shareholding, BADR is not available if a commercial rent is paid for the use of the premises.
 The restriction is based on the market value of the rent received, so a proportion of the relief may be due where the rent paid is less than full market value.
 There is no requirement for the commercial property to be disposed of to the same person acquiring the shares.
-Entrepreneurs’ relief is being extended to allow gains which are eligible for Entrepreneurs’ relief, but which are instead deferred into investments which qualify for either EIS Deferral Relief, or Social Investment Tax Relief to remain eligible for Entrepreneurs’ relief when the subsequent investment is realised.
-This has effect for gains deferred into either of the above schemes on or after 3 December 2014.